-Comprehensive, continuing education and training is a must!
+Comprehensive, continuing education and training are a must!

-While certifications are certainly important, it’s the combination of Experience, Education, and Training that make the difference in the competency of your next home inspector.
+While certifications are certainly important in order to avoid a blind inspector, it’s the combination of Experience, Education, and Training that make the difference in the competency of your next home inspector.
 Certifications let the world know that the inspector can pass a test, not that he can inspect a home properly.
 We all know people who are certified for one thing or another that we wouldn’t hire under any circumstances.

 There is simply no substitute for experience and proper training.